History of Indiana: 1920s and the Great Depression

 The war-time economy provided a boom to Indiana's industry and agriculture, which led to more urbanization throughout the 1920s.
 By 1925, more workers were employed in industry than in agriculture in Indiana.
 Indiana's greatest industries were steel production, iron, automobiles, and railroad cars.

-Scandal erupted across the state in 1925 when it was discovered that over half the seats in the General Assembly were controlled by the Indiana Ku Klux Klan, including members of three political parties.
-The Klan pushed an anti-Catholic legislative agenda, including a ban on parochial education.
-During the 1925 General Assembly session, Grand Dragon D. C. Stephenson boasted, "I am the law in Indiana."
-Stephenson was convicted for the murder of Madge Oberholtzer that year and sentenced to life in prison.
+The Indiana Ku Klux Klan grew very rapidly in the early 1920s from a cross section of Protestant men.
+The KKK was operated for the benefit of its well-paid organizers.
+There was little leadership or coordination among the hundreds of local chapters.
+During the 1925 General Assembly session, the state Klan leader Grand Dragon D. C. Stephenson boasted, "I am the law in Indiana."
+The Klan demanded an anti-Catholic legislative agenda, but failed to win any significant legislation.
+Stephenson was convicted for the murder of Madge Oberholtzer in 1925 and sentenced to life in prison.
 After Governor Edward L. Jackson, whom Stephenson helped elect, refused to pardon him, Stephenson began to name many of his co-conspirators.
 This led the state's making a string of arrests and indictments against political leaders, including the governor, mayor of Indianapolis, the attorney general, and many others.
-The crackdown effectively rendered the Klan powerless.
+The crackdown effectively rendered the Klan powerless and a great majority of members quit.

 During the 1930s, Indiana, like the rest of the nation, was affected by the Great Depression.
 The economic downturn had a wide-ranging negative impact on Indiana.
 Urbanization declined.
 Governor Paul V. McNutt's administration struggled to build from scratch a state-funded welfare system to help the overwhelmed private charities.
 During his administration, spending and taxes were cut drastically in response to the Depression.
 The state government was completely reorganized.
 McNutt also enacted the state's first income tax.
 On several occasions, he declared martial law to put an end to worker strikes.

 During the Great Depression, unemployment exceeded 25% statewide.
-Southern Indiana was hard hit, and unemployment topped 50% during the worst years.
+Southern Indiana was hard hit, and unemployment in the coal mining districts reached 50% during the worst years, 1931–1933.
 The federal Works Progress Administration (WPA) began operations in Indiana in July 1935.
 By October of that year, the agency had put 74,708 Hoosiers to work.
 In 1940, there were still 64,700 people working for agency.
 The majority of these workers were employed to improve the state's infrastructure: roads, bridges, flood control projects, and water treatment plants.
 Some helped index collections of libraries, and artists were employed to create murals for post offices and libraries.
 Nearly every community had a project to work on.

 During the 1930s, many local businesses collapsed, several railroads went bankrupt, and numerous small rural banks folded.
 Manufacturing came to an abrupt halt or was severely cut back due to the dwindling demand for products.
 The Depression continued to negatively affect Indiana until the buildup for World War II.
 The effects continued to be felt for many years thereafter.
+After 1935, labor unions grew much stronger, especially in coal, steel and rubber industries.